 One of the things that struck me most during our recent pieces on startup employee option plans is how things that impact the value of those options aren’t well understood, even if communicated or known at the onset.
 Many people reported feelings of a sort of “sticker shock” (or reverse!) on leaving their first startup.
 Meanwhile, founders genuinely want to do right by their employees and other stakeholders — but owning part of a company isn’t a static, fixed thing; it’s fluid, and there are a number of factors that could change the overall ownership equation over time.

 Part of the problem is the sheer amount and complexity of information required to understand equity and ownership in the first place.
 Which is why many founders are working hard to build trust while navigating shifting ownership — their own, their employees’, their co-founders’, their investors — along the way, often dedicating resources to educating folks.
-There are also some great overviews, templates, and guides out there now that cover how options and compensation works.
+There are also some great overviews, guides, templates, and tools out there now that cover how options and compensation works.
 So we thought we’d share more here about how the economics behind startup options and ownership works…

 The capitalization or “cap” table reflects the ownership of all the stockholders of a company — that includes the founder(s), any employees who hold options, and of course the investors.
 For most people to understand how much of a company they actually own, all they really need is the fully diluted share count, the broader breakout of ownership among different classes of shareholders, and a couple other details.
 The fully diluted share count (as opposed to the basic share count) is the total of all existing shares + things that might eventually convert into shares: options, warrants, un-issued options, etc.

 Let’s introduce a hypothetical example that we’ll use throughout this post.
 Here’s a new company that has no outside investors, and existing stock allocated as follows: